-McConnell says Trump ‘very helpful’ in GOP holding Senate
+Trump, Democrats confront thorny life under divided Congress

 “Areas for legislative agreement will be more limited,” he said.

-“The one issue that Leader Pelosi and I discussed this morning where there could be a possible bipartisan agreement would be something on infrastructure, but there could be a lot of other things.”
+“The one issue that Leader Pelosi and I discussed this morning where there could be a possible bipartisan agreement would be something on infrastructure, but there could be a lot of other things,” he said.

-McConnell said that Democrats in the House will have to decide how much they want to “harass” Trump.
-That echoed a similar message from Trump, who on Twitter cautioned Democrats not to use their new House majority to launch investigations into his administration.
+McConnell also echoed Trumps’ warnings on investigations, saying: “The Democrats in the House will have to decide just how much presidential harassment they think is good strategy.”

-“If the Democrats think they are going to waste Taxpayer Money investigating us at the House level, then we will likewise be forced to consider investigating them for all of the leaks of Classified Information, and much else, at the Senate level,” Trump wrote.
-“Two can play that game!”